The potential for earthquakes in British Columbia

 Who else is involved?

-Earthquake early warning is a collaboration among government, academia, industry, and communities including: Ocean Networks Canada, Natural Resources Canada, Emergency Management BC, the University of British Columbia, United States Geological Survey and the University of Washington.
+Earthquake early warning is a collaboration among government, academia, industry, and communities including: Ocean Networks Canada, Natural Resources Canada, Emergency Management BC.

 - Article: ONC to coordinate earthquake early warning system for B.C.

 - B.C.
 Government Release